CUH Logo

 Will I need additional investigations?

 This will be decided and discussed with you on a case to case basis.
 Normal x-rays are used during initial assessments.
-In some cases, more specialist techniques of imaging may be advised, these include CT scans, which provide information in 3D.
+In some cases, more specialist techniques of imaging may be advised, these include computed tomography (CT) scans that provide information in 3D.
 In addition to these investigations you will usually need to have some moulds of your teeth, to help plan the surgery.

 What if I do not have enough bone?

-If you required bone grafting treatment will be prolonged by at least 4 months.
+If you require bone grafting, treatment will be prolonged by at least four months.
 This can be discussed with your clinician in further detail following your initial assessment.

 How successful are dental implants?